On the complexity of unique quantum witnesses and quantum approximate counting: Introduction

 On the surface, our first result can be viewed as evidence that $\UQMA$ is not equal to $\QMA$.
-An alternative interpretation is via a characterization due to \cite{Aharonov_ABBS2022_PursuitUniquenessExtending}; in that paper, the authors show that the class of Hamiltonians with a inverse polynomial spectral gap is complete for $\UQMA$ (under randomized reductions).
-Thus, our oracle separation gives evidence that the local Hamiltonian problem is easier for gapped instances.
-This is interesting from a physics perspective as many classes of physically relevant Hamiltonians are known to have an inverse-polynomial spectral gap (e.g., ferromagnetic Heisenberg~\cite{koma1997spectral}, 1D AKLT~\cite{affleck2004rigorous}, Movassagh-Shor~\cite{movassagh2014power}).
+An alternative interpretation is via a characterization due to \cite{Aharonov_ABBS2022_PursuitUniquenessExtending}; in that paper, the authors show that the class of local Hamiltonians with an inverse polynomial spectral gap is $\UQMA$ complete.
+Thus, our oracle separations give evidence that the local Hamiltonian problem is easier for inverse polynomially gapped instances\footnote{A more recent work~\cite{deshpande2022importance} also studied the role of the spectral gap in small promise gap regimes.}.
+This is interesting from a physics perspective as many classes of physically relevant Hamiltonians are known to have an inverse polynomial spectral gap (e.g., ferromagnetic Heisenberg~\cite{koma1997spectral}, 1D AKLT~\cite{affleck2004rigorous}, Movassagh-Shor~\cite{movassagh2014power}).
 In particular, the presence of a spectral gap in these models immediately makes studying various properties more tractable \cite{orus2014practical,landau2015polynomial}.
-Thus our work provides some evidence for the physical intuition that inverse-polynomially gapped Hamiltonians are ``easy'' by separating such Hamiltonians from $\QMA$, under an oracle.
+Thus our work provides some evidence for the physical intuition that inverse polynomially gapped Hamiltonians are ``easy'' by separating such Hamiltonians from $\QMA$, under an oracle.

-Our second result has implications for the ETH.
-If $\UQMA\neq \QMA$ then hard instances of the local Hamiltonian problem cannot satisfy ETH in its low energy window (near-extensive).
+Our third result has implications for the Eigenstate Thermalization Hypothesis.
+If $\UQMA$ and $\QMA$ are not equivalent (under quantum reductions), then hard instances of the local Hamiltonian problem cannot satisfy ETH in its low energy window (near-extensive).
 This violation of ETH is robust against adversarial perturbations of near-extensive strength.
 Under the quantum PCP conjecture~\cite{AAV13}, which states that there are local Hamiltonians such that ground energy estimation is $\QMA$-hard even up to extensively scaling accuracy, the latter statement can be extended to extensive energy scales.
-In other words, if $\UQMA \neq \QMA$, then quantum PCP Hamiltonians need to robustly violate ETH.
+In other words, if $\UQMA$ and $\QMA$ are not equivalent, then quantum PCP Hamiltonians need to robustly violate ETH.
 Note that the same assumption implies $\QMA$-hard Hamiltonians are not many-body localized~\cite{nandkishore2015many} either (see~\Cref{subsec:connections}).
 Thus, our results suggest that these Hamiltonians may correspond to an interesting phase of matter that is robust against adversarial perturbations.